KooroshSadri/KooroshSadri.github.io/_pages/cv.md

 Unpublished Work
 -----

 * EE BS Thesis: During the 2021 spring semester, I did a research project titled *Phase Transitions in the Community Detection Problem: An Information Theoretic Approach* under [Mohammad Hossein Yassaee](https://scholar.google.com/citations?user=Y6vuiBUAAAAJ&hl=en)'s supervision.
-We hope to publish the results soon.
 * Special Relativity Term-Paper: I did a thorough review of several historical and modern papers on the issue of rigid bodies in relativistic physics.
 You can find the paper under the [notes](http://kooroshsadri.github.io/notes) tab.
 * Physics BS Project: Under [B. Mashhoon](https://scholar.google.com/citations?user=Yj0-pX4AAAAJ&hl=en)'s supervision, I re-derived and discussed some of the solutions to Einstein's field equations in higher dimensional space-times.
 You can find a drafty note, reflecting my calculations and results under the [notes](http://kooroshsadri.github.io/notes) tab.
 * Sphere Packing: On the Pi day of 2016, maryna viazovska solved the problem of optimal sphere packing in 8 dimensions, a week later, Henry Cohn *et al.* used a similar method to solve the problem in 24 dimensions.
 I, being interested in sphere packing, did a thorough review on the state of the art methods and results.
 The resulting paper was pubvlished (in persian) [here](http://physics.sharif.edu/~takaneh/wp-content/uploads/2020/03/Takaneh28.pdf)

 Awards and Honors
 ======
-* (2021) Ranked 2<sup>ns</sup> in the university students' national Physics Olympiad for the second consecutive year
+* (2021) Ranked 2<sup>nd</sup> in the university students' national Physics Olympiad for the second consecutive year
 * (2021) Ranked 1<sup>st</sup> in the national master studies entrance exam for the second consecutive year
 * (2021) Ranked 2<sup>nd</sup> in the university students' national Physics Olympiad
 * (2020) Ranked 1<sup>st</sup> in the national master studies entrance exam